LCD and Viewfinder

 M100 has a built-in Yes microphone and a Mono speaker.

 Canon M100 doesn't have any connections for external microphones and headphones.
-If you need a Mirrorless camera with external microphone connectivity, consider Sony Alpha A7 or Canon EOS M6 in a similar price range.
+If you need a Mirrorless camera with external microphone connectivity, consider Canon EOS M50 or Panasonic Lumix DMC-G7 in a similar price range.

 Canon M100 also features an Digital Video Stabilization mode where videos are stabilized in-camera while you are shooting.
 Keep in mind that this effect may crop your videos a little bit and doesn't help stabilizing still images.
 This kind of video stabilization effect can be replicated by using some of the advanced video editing softwares in your PC.